mendix/docs/content/en/docs/appstore/use-content/modules/sap/sap-xsuaa-connector.md

 ## 5 User Management

-From version 2.1.1 of the XSUAA Connector for SAP Business Technology Platform uses user management entity called **SapAuthentication.SapUser**.
+Starting from version 2.1.1, the XSUAA Connector for SAP Business Technology Platform uses a user management entity named `SapAuthentication.SapUser`.

-If you want to use any custom entity for user management, you can update **UserEntity** constant with the custom user entity name.
+If you want to use any custom entity for user management, you can update the **UserEntity** constant with the custom user entity name.
 Its default value is set to **SapAuthentication.SapUser**.
-The custom entity needs to pass below criteria.
+The custom entity must fulfill the following criteria:

-1. Should be a generalization of `System.User` entity.
+* It must be a generalization of the `System.User` entity.
-2. Should have attributes with name `DisplayName` & `EmailAddress`, both of type String.
+* It must have attributes with the names `DisplayName` and `EmailAddress`, both of type String.